 We entered into an executive employment agreement with Dr. Touchon in May 2019 (the "Touchon Employment Agreement") in connection with him joining the Company as our President and Chief Executive Officer in June 2019.
-The Touchon Employment Agreement provided for an initial annual base salary of \$615,000, a target annual bonus of up to 65% of his then current base salary, and did not pro-rate his 2019 bonus payment based on his hire date.
-This agreement also provided Dr. Touchon with a relocation reimbursement of up to \$100,000 for his permanent relocation to the San Francisco Bay Area.

-Under the Touchon Employment Agreement and the agreements governing his equity awards, he is entitled to certain benefits in the event of a change in control, termination of employment without cause or resignation for good reason.
+Under the Touchon Employment Agreement and the agreements governing his equity awards, he is entitled to certain benefits in the event of a termination of employment without cause or resignation for good reason.
 In the event Dr. Touchon's employment is terminated by us without cause or he resigns for good reason, in either case, unrelated to a change in control (other than as a result of his death or disability), he will be entitled to receive the following benefits:

-- Severance pay in the form of continuation of his final monthly base salary for 12 months following termination; - Pro rata bonus pay in an amount equal to the prorated amount of his target bonus amount for the year in which the termination of employment occurs; - Prior year bonus pay if termination of employment occurs prior to his receipt of an annual bonus payment for the completed calendar year that immediately precedes the calendar year of his termination of employment; - Either (a) subject to Dr. Touchon's timely election for continued coverage under COBRA, reimbursement by us of his COBRA premiums for up to 12 months following his termination of employment or (b) if Dr. Touchon is not entitled to COBRA continuation coverage or if we determine that we cannot pay his COBRA premiums without potentially incurring financial costs or penalties under applicable law, payment by us to Dr. Touchon of a fully taxable cash payment equal to the applicable COBRA premiums on the first of each month for up to 12 months following his termination of employment; and - Vesting and exercisability of the unvested time-based equity awards shall accelerate as if Dr. Touchon had provided an additional 12 months of continued services following his employment termination date.
+- Severance pay in the form of continuation of his final monthly base salary for 12 months following termination; - Pro rata bonus pay in an amount equal to the prorated amount of his target bonus amount for the year in which the termination of employment occurs; - Prior year bonus pay if termination of employment occurs prior to his receipt of an annual bonus payment for the completed calendar year that immediately precedes the calendar year of his termination of employment;

+- Either (a) subject to Dr. Touchon's timely election for continued coverage under COBRA, reimbursement by us of his COBRA premiums for up to 12 months following his termination of employment or (b) if Dr. Touchon is not entitled to COBRA continuation coverage or if we determine that we cannot pay his COBRA premiums without potentially incurring financial costs or penalties under applicable law, payment by us to Dr. Touchon of a fully taxable cash payment equal to the applicable COBRA premiums on the first of each month for up to 12 months following his termination of employment; and - Vesting and exercisability of the unvested time-based equity awards shall accelerate as if Dr. Touchon had provided an additional 12 months of continued services following his employment termination date.

-In addition, in the event Dr. Touchon's employment is terminated by us without cause (other than as a result of his death or disability) at any time during the change in control period, or he resigns for good reason at any time during the change in control period, he will be entitled to receive the following payments and benefits:
+In addition, in the event Dr. Touchon's employment is terminated by us without cause (other than as a result of his death or disability) at any time beginning three months before a change in control and ending twelve months following a change in control (the "change in control period"), or he resigns for good reason at any time during the change in control period, he will be entitled to receive the following payments and benefits:

-- Severance pay in an amount equal to his final annual base salary plus his final target bonus amount, multiplied by two, paid in equal installments on the Company's regular payroll schedule over the period of 24 months following his employment termination date; - Prior year bonus pay if termination of employment occurs prior to his receipt of an annual bonus payment for the completed calendar year that immediately precedes the calendar year of his termination of employment; - Either (a) subject to Dr. Touchon's timely election for continued coverage under COBRA, reimbursement by us of his COBRA premiums for up to 24 months following his termination of employment or (b) if Dr. Touchon is not entitled to COBRA continuation coverage or if we determine that we cannot pay his COBRA premiums without potentially incurring financial costs or penalties under applicable law, payment by us to Dr. Touchon of a fully taxable cash payment equal to the applicable COBRA premiums on the first of each month for up to 24 months following his termination of employment; and - · Full acceleration and immediate exercisability, if applicable, of all outstanding equity awards subject to time-based vesting conditions.
+- Severance pay in an amount equal to his final annual base salary plus his final target bonus amount, multiplied by two, paid in equal installments on the Company's regular payroll schedule over the period of 24 months following his employment termination date; - Prior year bonus pay if termination of employment occurs prior to his receipt of an annual bonus payment for the completed calendar year that immediately precedes the calendar year of his termination of employment; - Either (a) subject to Dr. Touchon's timely election for continued coverage under COBRA, reimbursement by us of his COBRA premiums for up to 24 months following his termination of employment or (b) if Dr. Touchon is not entitled to COBRA continuation coverage or if we determine that we cannot pay his COBRA premiums without potentially incurring financial costs or penalties under applicable law, payment by us to Dr. Touchon of a fully taxable cash payment equal to the applicable COBRA premiums on the first of each month for up to 24 months following his termination of employment; and - Full acceleration and immediate exercisability, if applicable, of all outstanding equity awards subject to time-based vesting conditions.